windnode/WindNODE_ABW/docs/scenarios.rst

 The battery storage capacity is determined by scaling with installed RES capacity.
 The ratio between battery storage capacity and RES generation capacity is taken from :cite:`NEP2021`.
 This is also applied to ISE-scenarios using the same ratio, but RES generation capacity from :cite:`ISE2020`.
-Spatially allocation of battery storage capacity follows the same idea down to municipality level
+Spatial allocation of battery storage capacity follows the same idea down to municipality level.

 .. include:: battery_storage_scenarios.rst